pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 #### Configuration Options

-GrypeImageVulnerabilityScan spec fields:
+This section describes optional and required GrypeImageVulnerabilityScan specifications.

 Required fields:

-* image
+- image:
-  The registry url and digest of the image to be scanned
+  The registry URL and digest of the scanned image.
-  e.g. `nginx@sha256:aa0afebbb3cfa473099a62c4b32e9b3fb73ed23f2a75a65ce1d4b4f55a5c2ef2`
+  For example, `nginx@sha256:aa0afebbb3cfa473099a62c4b32e9b3fb73ed23f2a75a65ce1d4b4f55a5c2ef2`

-* scanResults.location
+- scanResults.location:
-  The registry url where results should be uploaded
+  The registry URL where results should are uploaded.
-  e.g. `my.registry/scan-results`
+  For example, `my.registry/scan-results`.

 Optional fields:

-* activeKeychains
+- activeKeychains:
   Array of enabled credential helpers to authenticate against registries using workload identity mechansims.
 See cloud registry documentation for details.

   ```yaml
   activeKeychains:
   - name: acr  # Azure Container Registry